Final report for LNE21-425R

 Participation Summary:

-A poultry outreach program was organized in CT on April 26, 2023 to share project results and obtain feedback from poultry producers in the state.
+With assistance from Dr. Upadhyaya, we engaged farmers to identify their needs (needs assessments) and interests in participating in poultry workshops.
+Based on this we organized a poultry outreach program on April 26, 2023 to share project results and obtain feedback from poultry producers in the state.
 Topics related to sustainable poultry production, poultry diseases, beneficial bacteria in poultry production and future of sustainable poultry production were discussed.
-A follow-up workshop is planned for April 2024.
 In addition, results of the study were presented to extension educators, regulators and academics at the Poultry Science Association Annual meeting in July, 2023.